Cinema of Kazakhstan: 1990s-2000s: post-independence Kazakhstan

 Timur Bekmambetov is the first Kazakh director who had success in Hollywood.

 In 1993, Nugmanov directed The Wild East, loosely based on Akira Kurosawa's Seven Samurai, involves a group of dwarves, runaways from the circus, who brings the magnificent seven to protects them from the predations of motorbike-riding Mongolian hoodlums.
 Nugmanov moved to Paris in 1993, where he has been associated with Kazakh political opposition groups.
 Other filmmakers of the post-independence Kazakhstan to have achieved success at international festivals include Satybaldy Narimbetov.
 His Biography of a Young Accordion Player (1994) is a tale of a small boy growing up in a Kazakh village during World War II.
 Leila's Prayer (2002) focuses on girl from a village close to the Semipalatinsk nuclear test site, whose mother prayer is that her baby son should live to old age.
 Darezhan Omirbaev's Killer (1998), a Kazakh-French co-production, is a tragic tale highlighting the economic difficulties by Kazakhstanis in the 1990s.
 A young driver from Almaty causes a minor motor accident when taking his wife and newborn baby back home from the hospital.
 Unable to pay for the damage, he gets sucked into crime.
 Amir Karakulov has garnered critical praise for a number of films, including Homewrecker (1991), a tale of two brothers in love with the same girl.
 Again, it all ends badly.
-A new arrival on the scene is Rustem Abdrashev.
+A newer arrival on the scene is Rustem Abdrashev.
 His directorial debut was Renaissance Island (2004), a tale of the first love of an aspiring poet set against the historical backdrop of the desiccation of the Aral Sea.